ghiscoding/slickgrid-universal/packages/custom-tooltip-plugin/README.md

 Available plugin options (same options are available in both column definition and/or grid options)

 #### Register the plugin
-In order to use the Service, you will need to register it in your grid options via the `registerExternalResources` as shown in the Example 2 below.
+In order to use the Service, you will need to register it in your grid options via the `externalResources` as shown in the Example 2 below.

 ##### Example 1  - via Column Definition
 ```ts